 Of course, if you want to be among the early adopters of insanely fast 1Gbps+ lines then yes, you're going to find yourself paying for the privilege at this point.
 But as technology and coverage catches up, expect even these kinds of top-end options to become both more affordable and more widely available.

 Check what you can get by entering your postcode below.
 Don't worry, it's a free tool and we don't store your data.

-A 2017 report by Ofcom states that an impressive 91% of UK premises are able to get superfast broadband (30Mbps or quicker), with that figure edging up to 92% using the government's own definition of superfast (24Mbps) and rapidly approaching its 95% target.
-At the other end of the spectrum, only a meagre 3% of the country is stuck with speeds below 10Mbps, and coverage is improving further still all the time.
+A 2019 report by Ofcom, reissued in March 2020, states that an impressive 95% of UK premises are able to get superfast broadband (30Mbps or quicker).
+At the other end of the spectrum, only a meagre 189,000 homes are stuck with speeds below 10Mbps, and coverage is improving further still all the time.

-In terms of faster options, that same Ofcom report indicates that full fibre broadband is only currently available to 3% of UK premises, although there are providers using their own networks who can boast significantly better coverage rates than that – Virgin Media, for instance, now covers over half the country with its reach growing steadily, with just over a third of UK properties able to enjoy speeds of 350Mbps thanks to Virgin's fastest package, VIVID 350.
+In terms of faster options, that same Ofcom report indicates that full fibre broadband is only currently available to 10% of UK premises, although there are providers using their own networks who can boast significantly better coverage rates than that – Virgin Media, for instance, now covers around 60% of the country, with its reach growing steadily.

 Generally speaking, most people living in urban areas should be able to enjoy speeds averaging 60Mbps as the Openreach network used by most broadband providers covers around 90% of the country.
 Faster options are typically limited to in and around larger cities and towns right now, but as we say, coverage is only going to keep getting better – expect faster options to become available in your area in the coming months and years, if you don't already have access to them.